mjsonofharry/idtech4-script-utils/README.md

 `"monster_demon_imp_534,monster_demon_imp_535,monster_demon_imp_536"`

-If elements have a common prefix then consider ommitting the prefix to save space:
+If elements have a common prefix then consider omitting the prefix to save space:

 `"534,535,536,537,538,339,540,541"`